Indigenous education: Cultural context in the Americas

 involves all members in the community.

 The learning styles that children use in their Indigenous schooling are the same ones that occur in their community context.
-These Indigenous learning styles often include: observation, imitation, use of narrative/storytelling, collaboration, and cooperation, as seen among American Indian, Alaska Native and Latin American communities.
-This is a hands on approach that emphasizes direct experience and learning through inclusion.The child feels that they are a vital member of the community, and they are encouraged to participate in a meaningful way by community members.
-Children often effectively learn skills through this system, without being taught explicitly or in a formal manner.
-This differs from Western learning styles, which tend to include methods such as explicit instruction in which a figure of authority directs the learner's attention, and testing/ quizzing.
-Creating an educational environment for Indigenous children that is consistent with upbringing, rather than an education that follows a traditionally Western format, allows for a child to retain knowledge more easily, because they are learning in a way that was encouraged from infancy within their family and community.
+These Indigenous learning styles often include observation, imitation, use of narrative/storytelling, collaboration, and cooperation, as seen among American Indian, Alaska Native and Latin American communities.
+This is a hands-on approach that emphasizes direct experience and learning through inclusion.
+Learners feel that they are vital members of the community and are encouraged by community members to participate in meaningful ways.
+Children often effectively learn skills through this system without being taught explicitly or in a formal manner.
+This differs from Western learning styles, which tend to include methods such as explicit instruction, in which a figure of authority directs the learner's attention and gives them tests and quizzes.
+Creating an educational environment for Indigenous children that is consistent with upbringing, rather than an education that follows a traditionally Western format, allows children to retain knowledge more easily because they learn in a way that was encouraged from infancy within their family and community.

-Robinson further said that traditional Western methods of education generally disregard the importance Indigenous cultures and environmental contributions, which results in a lack of relevance for students of aboriginal backgrounds.
-Modern schools have a tendency to teach skills stripped of context which has a detrimental impact on Indigenous students because they thrive off educational environments in which their cultures and languages are respected and infused in learning.
-Various aspects of Indigenous culture need to be considered when discussing Indigenous learning, such as: content (how culture is portrayed in text and through language), social culture/ interactions (relations between class interactions and interactions within Indigenous communities), and cognitive culture (differences in worldview, spiritual understandings, practical knowledge, etc.).
+Akhenoba Robinson further said that traditional Western methods of education generally disregard the importance of Indigenous cultures and environmental contributions, which results in a lack of relevance for students of aboriginal backgrounds.
+Modern schools have a tendency to teach skills stripped of context, which has a detrimental impact on Indigenous students because they thrive off educational environments in which their cultures and languages are respected and infused in learning.
+Various aspects of Indigenous culture need to be considered when discussing Indigenous learning, such as content (how culture is portrayed in text and through language), social culture/interactions (relations between class interactions and interactions within Indigenous communities), and cognitive culture (differences in worldview, spiritual understanding, practical knowledge, etc.).